jasimmonsv-d/jira_inactive_user/README.md

 save the results as required files for the Python3 script.

 ## Running script
-Ensuring that the files are the same name as required in the process.py file, running the script will quickly process the two files, resulting in a `final_results.txt` file which will contain all users who have not made changes to any Jira tickets in the days since the defined date from the SQL query.
+Ensuring that the files are the same name as required in the `process.py` file, running the script will quickly process the two files, resulting in a `final_results.txt` file which will contain all users who have not made changes to any Jira tickets since the defined date from the SQL query.

 ## Notes